martinSter/aml-book/docs/02-basics.md

 <!-- The problem of determining whether a square matrix has maximal rank is a cetral on in lin. alg.
 One can use the determinant of the matrix to find out. -->

+Olteanu materials:
+What is a scalar?
+What is a vector?
+What is a matrix?
+Vector norms
+Inner products
+Symmetric, diagonal, square and identity matrix Associative, commutative laws for matrices
+Matrix addition and multiplication
+Matrix inversion
+Eigenvectors and eigenvalues
+Quadratic form and positive (semi-) definiteness Differentiation rules for matrices

 ## Wahrscheinlichkeitsrechnung

+Olteanu materials:
+Sample space and axioms of probability
+Conditional probability definition
+Discrete vs. continuous random variables
+Joint probability distributions
+Expectation and variance, covariance (always for discrete and continuous) Bernoulli, Binomial, Normal, Multivariate Normal, Laplace